solectrus/hosting/guide/external-server/README.md

 ### b) First Login

-Wait for the email from Hetzner.
-Write down the IP address of your server.
-It will be referred later as [YOUR-SERVER-IP-ADDRESS].
+After the server has been created, it receives a public IP address.
+Write it down, it will be referred later [YOUR-SERVER-IP-ADDRESS].

 Login to your server: